 With over 4 million bricks, weighing over 40,000 tons, almost the size of half a football field across at the base, and standing over 10 stories high, it is the largest masonry structure in the world.
 If it’s still a big deal today, imagine what it must have been like to see back then, before the technology even existed.

 There is still remains of the original church that was built on the same ground, now under Santa Maria del Fiore, called Santa Reparata.
 This church was a much smaller and more modest church built between the 4th-6th centuries, well before the Middle Ages and Renaissance period.
-There is now an underground museum which you can visit to see the discovered artefacts and important cultural and religious history.
+There is now an underground museum where you can see the artefacts and important cultural and religious history.

 Years before the dome itself was constructed, a committee in Florence held a competition to decorate the east doors of the baptistery.
 They gave each contestant the same materials and amount of bronze and allowed them to submit their ideas within the guidelines.
 The two finalists were young 23-year-olds Fillippo Brunelleschi and Lorenzo Ghiberti, who were both trained metalworkers and goldsmiths.
 In the end, after submitting the same biblical scene of Abraham killing his son, Ghiberti won due to the judges favouring his classical style over Brunelleschi’s forward and humanist depiction.
 Many years after the doors had been on display, Michelangelo had commented that the doors seemed like the gates of paradise, thereby giving them the name we call them now.
 It has been said that Brunelleschi’s depiction was ahead of its time, using humanism in his depiction, and showing the early blooming of the Renaissance period.